Patrick Wisdom Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres have the ninth-ranked team ERA among all league pitching staffs (3.87).
+- The Padres' 3.80 team ERA ranks eighth across all league pitching staffs.

-- The Padres give up the ninth-fewest home runs in baseball (60 total, 1.1 per game).
+- The Padres surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- The right-hander's most recent time out came on Sunday against the New York Yankees, when he threw 2 2/3 innings, surrendering seven earned runs while allowing seven hits.
+- His last appearance came on Tuesday against the Miami Marlins, when the lefty went four innings, surrendering three earned runs while giving up seven hits.

-- The 36-year-old has put up an ERA of 4.61, with 9.4 strikeouts per nine innings, in 10 games this season.
-Opponents have a .244 batting average against him.
+- The 23-year-old has an ERA of 4.28, with 5.9 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.